-S/N Allotted Points for Academic Staff Cadres Publications Teaching Competence, Administrative Duties and Community Service Minimum Requirement for Promotion Minimum Maximum - 1 Lecturer Grade II to Lecturer Grade I 8 15 points 30 points Candidates must score a minimum of 23 points, 8 of which must come from the assessment of publications.
+S/N Academic Staff Cadres Publications Allotted Points Teaching Con Administrative Community Se Minimum Requirement for Minimum Maximum Promotion 1 Lecturer Grade II to Lecturer Grade I 8 15 points 30 points Candidates must score a minimum of 23 points, 8 of which must come from the assessment of publications.
 2 Lecturer Grade I to Senior Lecturership 20 20 points 30 points Candidates must score a minimum of 40 points, 20 of which must come from the assessment of publications.
 3 Senior Lecturership to Readership 50 20 points 35 points Candidates must score a minimum of 70 points, 50 of which must come from the assessment of publications.
 4 Readership to Professorship 70 20 points 35 points Candidates must score a minimum of 90 points, 70 of which must come from the assessment of publications.